Bonfida/bonfida-dev-guide/src/README.md

 This book is intended as a guide to what we have come to define internally as the _Bonfida style_.
 As we learn new and better ways to write programs, it will necessarily evolve.

+## Feedback

+If you notice a mistake in this book, or if you would like something to get clarified, please do not hesitate to open an issue on the guide's [repo](https://github.com/Bonfida/bonfida-dev-guide/).